gottesgerl/huxel/README.md

 # Houdini Huxel
-An UX plugin for Houdini which adds mouse inputs and radial menus aimed to speed up everday day tasks.
+An addon for Houdini aimed to speed up everday day tasks.

 # Installation
 ## 1 | Download